TheTextAdventurer/SAGA-Hint-Sheets/HINT13 SORCERER OF CLAYMORGUE CASTLE - ADVENTURE 13 HINTS AND SOLUTIONS.md

 ---

-## 106 - WARNING WHAT FOLLOWS ARE SOLUTIONS
+## 106 - WARNING WHAT FOLLOWS ARE SOLUTIONS  AND NOT HINTS!
+ARE YOU NOT SURE OF PROCEDURE TO USE SPELLS IN?
 <details><summary>Answer</summary>N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A CAST BLISS WHEN AT MOAT BOTTOM</details>

 **107 - More help for above problem.**